Table of Contents

 - Parallel-forms reliability: Not the same test is repeated, but a parallel form, in order to avoid memorization effects.

 - Consistency analysis: The test is applied only once.
-For split-half reliability, the test is split in half and the scores of one-half are compared with those of the other half.
+For split-half reliability, the test is split in half and the scores of 1 half are compared with those of the other half.
 When each single test item is correlated with all others, this is called internal consistency.

-It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to lacking reliability.
-Here, two factors are taken into consideration:
+It is impossible to gain absolute measurement accuracy with a psychological test, because of a standard measurement error due to lack of reliability.
+Here, 2 factors are taken into consideration:

-- Standard deviation: Measure for the variation in distribution of test scores
+- Standard deviation: measure for the variation in the distribution of test scores

 Validity – Does the test actually measure the characteristic that it purports to measure?